 The Investment Manager acquires, develops and manages properties on behalf of the Company.
 It is recognised that these activities have both direct and indirect environmental and social impacts.
 The Board has adopted the Investment Manager's own Environmental, Social and Governance Policy (ESG) and associated operational procedures and is committed to environmental management in all phases of the investment process.
 The Manager has identified four ESG megatrends that are highly relevant for real estate investment now and in the future: Environment & Climate Change, Governance & Engagement, Population & Urban Living and Technology & Connectivity.
 The identification of risks and opportunities for the Company in relation to each of the megatrends is embedded throughout the investment process and at all levels, from Company-level strategic planning to asset underwriting and individual asset ESG action plans.
 To facilitate this, the Manager works in partnership with contractors, suppliers, occupiers and consultants, seeking continuous improvements in ESG performance and conducting regular reviews.

-The Company was awarded a Green Star ranking from the Global Real Estate Sustainability Benchmark 2018 and improved its score by 9% compared with 2017.
+The Company was placed top of its UK Diversified (Listed) peer group in the Global Real Estate Sustainability Benchmark 2019 and was also top of the equivalent Northern Europe peer group, gaining three Green Stars.
 A Green Star is awarded to entities that perform well in both categories of the GRESB assessment: Management & Policies and Implementation & Measurement.
-The Company also received a European Sector Leader award as the top performer in its peer group.
-Following the disclosure of ESG performance against the EPRA Sustainability Best Practice Reporting guidelines in the 2018 report, the Company received both Gold and Most Improved awards from EPRA.
-These awards recognise the Company’s strong commitment to ESG and transparency.
+The Company also scored well in the separate GRESB Public Disclosure assessment – score of A vs peer average of B. Following the disclosure of ESG performance against the EPRA Sustainability Best Practice Reporting guidelines in the 2018 report, the Company received a Gold level rating from EPRA.
+This rating recognises the Company's strong commitment to ESG and transparency.